eltonciatto/VeloFlux/docs/quickstart.md

 # Quick Start

-This guide helps you quickly get started with VeloFlux in both single-tenant and multi-tenant SaaS scenarios.
+This guide helps you quickly get started with VeloFlux in both single-tenant and multi-tenant SaaS scenarios, including the AI-powered dashboard.

 ## Prerequisites
 - Docker and Docker Compose installed
+- Node.js 18+ and npm (for the AI dashboard)
 - Optional: Go 1.22+ if you want to build from source
 - Optional: Redis CLI for advanced operations